mike-burrage-hedera/hedera-protobuf/doc/HAPI.md

 These authorization rules allow for the use of digital signature verification on a single key, set of keys (M-of-N signatures required), contract evaluation, etc.

 Topics may also have timespans affecting the validity of submitted messages; ie - valid from date/time T until date/time T.

+The default expiration of a topic is 365 days (* 86400 seconds) from creation unless a sooner expiration is specified for the default transaction fee.

 A state proof, verifiable by any Hedera Hashgraph node, may be requested for the topic.